- 1 Scientific classification

 - Nausea and vomiting after surgery

-It can also be administered prior to surgery to reduce the saliva production during the surgical procedure.
+It can also be administered prior to surgery to reduce saliva production during the surgical procedure.

-Hyoscine is typically administred as an injection.
+Hyoscine is typically administered as an injection.
 In some cases, it is taken orally instead or as a skin patch.

 Hyoscine is found naturally in nightshade plants, such as belladonna and henbane.
 It is included in WHO’s List of Essential Medicines.

-For people suffering from chronic pain, especially in palliative care, hyoscyamine can increase quaity of life, especially when combined with opiods.
+For people suffering from chronic pain, especially in palliative care, hyoscyamine can increase the quality of life, especially when combined with opioids.

 History of belladonna use